- Study at Deakin

 School Research Hubs are led by the Professoriate in discrete areas identified as our research strengths:

-The Research Hubs provide round-table, intimate and supportive environment enabling academics and HRD candidates to discuss drafts of their publications, thesis' chapters, and articles/theories of interest that often lead to joint collaboration.
+The Research Hubs provide round-table, intimate and supportive environment enabling academics and HDR candidates to discuss drafts of their publications, thesis' chapters, and articles/theories of interest that often lead to joint collaboration.

-In addition to the informal research hubs, the Centre for Rural and Regional Justice provides an opportunity for staff to engage in group activity within a more formal research grouping.
+In addition to the informal research hubs, the Centre for Rural Regional Law and Justice provides an opportunity for staff to engage in group activity within a more formal research grouping.

-The University, Faculty and the School of Law encourage dissemination of scholarly research findings though conferences, workshops and symposia.
+The University, Faculty and the School of Law encourage dissemination of scholarly research findings through conferences, workshops and symposia.